flipacholas/Architecture-of-consoles/articles/playstation-portable.md

   {{< /tabs >}}
 {{< /centered_container >}}

-The GE draws 3D graphics (polygons) with many features applied (texture mapping, lighting and so much more) which you'll see in a bit.
+The GE draws 3D graphics (polygons) with many features applied (texture mapping, lighting and so much more), which you'll see in a bit.

-#### Display

-Before we continue, let's go over the physical aspects of this console, which is where the user can appreciate everything that will be discussed here.

-So, the PSP carries a **4.3" TFT LCD screen**.
-It has a resolution of **480x272 pixels** (for reference, it's ~2.6 times the pixels of one screen of the Nintendo DS) and can display up to 16,777,216 colours.
-Thus, it's got a 24-bit colour depth (the so-called 'True Color' scale).

-The aspect ratio is *almost* 16:9, a format that during that time was increasingly becoming a standard on home tellies as well.
-Notice that a wider range of view is also an opportunity for game designers to improve game experience (especially in the first-person shooting genre).

-#### Architecture
+#### Architecture of the Graphics Engine

-The GE subsystem has lots of interesting quirks to mention, so this will be a very complex section.
+The PSP's GE subsystem has lots of interesting quirks to mention, so this will be a very complex section.
 But fear not!
 I'll try to go step-by-step to avoid any confusions.

-First things first, the Graphics Engine is made of three types of components:
+First things first, the GE is made of three types of components:
-- The **Graphics Core**: Where the actual graphics functionality happens.
+- The **graphics core**: where the actual graphics functionality happens.
-- The **eDRAM Controller**: Mediates access between eDRAM memory and the core.
+- The **eDRAM controller**: mediates access between eDRAM memory and the core.
-- The **Bus Matrix**: Works as a 'bus arbiter' between the System Bus and the internals of the Graphics Engine (remember the GE is found within the System Group).
+- The **bus matrix**: works as a 'bus arbiter' between the system bus and the internals of the Graphics Engine (remember the GE is found within the System Group).
   - In reality, this component is a mesh of wires with some logic, but for the sake of explaining, it's simpler to mask with a black box.

-The reason for this design is that both main CPU and the Graphics Core can access those 2 MB of eDRAM.
-So, to prevent congestions, the traffic inside the Graphics Engine goes through another AHB bus called **Local Bus** ('local' from the perspective of the GE).
-This allows the Graphics Core to perform its functions without depending on the System Bus to move data around (and consequently stalling the rest of the system).
+The reason for this design is that both main CPU and the graphics core can access those 2 MB of eDRAM.
+So, to prevent congestion, the traffic inside the GE goes through another Advanced High-performance Bus called **local bus** ('local' from the perspective of the GE).
+This allows the graphics core to perform its functions without depending on the system bus to move data around (and consequently stalling the rest of the system).

 {{< float_group >}}